authordottle/FileTransferApp/README.md

 ```
 python3 client.py
 ```
-<br />** Notice: More connections can be made by adding running client.py in other terminals.
+** Notice: More connections can be made by adding running client.py in other terminals.

 3. input server id which will be listed in the terminal